MarkusBordihn/BOs-Lobby/README.md

 ## FAQ

+### How can I reset a dimension ?

+Just delete the dimension and the starting bases will be automatically regenerated after the server restart.

+Relevant folders:

+- dimensions/lobby/fishing_dimension
+- dimensions/lobby/lobby_dimension
+- dimensions/lobby/mining_dimension

+### How can I reset the default bases like the mining base, fishing base or the spawn without resetting the dimension ?

+Teleport to the corresponding dimension and run the corresponding functions like:

+- `/function lobby:fishing_dimension_load`
+- `/function lobby:lobby_dimension_load`
+- `/function lobby:mining_dimension_load`

+**Note: This will overwrite any existing block, but no entities.**

-### How can I remove all entities from the mining dimension from other Mods?
+### How can I remove all entities from the mining dimension from other Mods ?

 Just use the following admin command: `/execute in lobby:mining_dimension run kill @e[type=!player,distance=0..]`